Ky23r/2D-Heat-Equation-Solvers/README.md

 - Conjugate Gradient Method

-**Workflow**:
+**Execution Flow**:

 1. **Input** – Define the domain size, grid resolution, convergence threshold, and fixed boundary temperatures directly in the terminal.

-2. **Solver Selection** – Choose one or more solvers to run.

-3. **Execution** – Each selected solver computes the steady-state temperature distribution using the specified parameters.
+2. **Computation** – Multiple solvers are executed to compute the steady-state temperature distribution using the specified parameters.

+3. **Output** - Generate two forms of graphical output for result analysis:

+- A series of contour plots is used to visualize the steady-state temperature distribution computed by each solver.

-4. **Output** – A convergence behavior plot is generated showing the error decay of each selected solver, allowing users to visually compare their performance.
+– A convergence behavior plot is provided, showing the error decay of each selected solver and allowing users to visually compare their performance.

 ## Project Structure